jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Trustwave-Financial-Services-Risk-Radar-Report-2023.md

 missed communications, meeting-related notifications, and payment/invoice-related alerts.

-*Image Description: A word cloud based on the subject lines for phishing emails (no malicious attachments).
-The word cloud contains words such as action, required, email, password, incoming, messages, received, new, expired, pending, document, message, account, mails, blocked, voice, mail, box.*
+![Wordcloud based on the subject lines for phishing emails (no malicious attachments)]

+American Express
+DHL
+Microsoft
+DocuSign
+RingCentral
+USAA
+DropBox
+FedEx
+Chase
+Wells Fargo
+HSBC
+Others
+24%
+21%
+15%
+11%
+8%
+5%
+4%
+3%
+2%
+2%
+1%
+4%

+action
+required
+email
+password
+incoming
+messages
+received
+new
+password
+expired
+pending
+messages
+incoming
+emails
+new
+document
+message
+email
+email
+received
+new
+message
+new
+message
+messages
+pending
+voice
+message
+document
+shared
+password
+expiration
+password
+email
+email
+account
+mails
+blocked
+new
+voice
+mail
+box

 The brands most spoofed in phishing attacks are Microsoft at 52%, DocuSign at 10%, and American Express at 8%.

-*Chart: A bar chart showing the top impersonated brands in phishing emails.
-Microsoft is 52%, DocuSign is 10%, American Express is 8%, WeTransfer is 7%, DHL is 5%, Wells Fargo is 4%, Chase is 2%, and Others is 12%.*
+![Top impersonated brands in phishing emails]

 Though phishing as an attack vector remains the same, techniques have continually evolved in order to stay ahead of email defenses.
 During the past year, we have discovered and have subsequently conducted analysis on new techniques in phishing that attackers actively use in the financial services
 sector:

-*   IPFS-based Phishing
+- IPFS-based Phishing

-*   Cloudflare Pages.dev and Workers.dev Phishing
+- Cloudflare Pages.dev and Workers.dev Phishing

-*   RPMSG Campaigns
+- RPMSG Campaigns

 For more information, we have linked each of these techniques to their individual in-depth studies on the Trustwave SpiderLabs blogs.